Costinteo/DeliverySystem-PAO/README.md

 # DeliverySystem-PAO
-Delivery System, homework for Advanced Object Oriented Programing
+Delivery System, homework for Advanced Object Oriented Programing My original assignment was to make a food delivery system, but I thought I wouldn't be able to get to 8 classes with a food delivery, so I made a universal delivery system kinda thing.
+(Like glovo, foodpanda, etc)

 The menu is pretty self-explanatory.
 For choosing actions / commands, you have to manually type out each command.
 It ignores case-sensitivity, for user convenience.
 Fully typing out commands however, doesn't seem like a good idea for user convenience.
 But I wanted to do it this way to play around with some java methods and syntax.